moodlehq/moodle-performance-comparison/README.md

 * Different configurations and cache stores configurations
 * Different hardware
 * Web, database and other services tunning
-* Also works restoring your site sql dumps rather than using the fixed generated dataset, more info in [Using your own sql dump](#using-your-own-sql-dump)
+* Also works restoring your site sql dumps rather than using the fixed generated dataset, more info in [Using your own sql dump Moodle 2.6 onwards](#using-your-own-sql-dump-moodle-26-onwards) or  [Using your own sql dump (before Moodle 2.6)](#using-your-own-sql-dump-before-moodle-26)

 ## Features